konstagap/AAC-coding-task/README.md

 ## About

 This is app has a Node server running with Express.js.
-It serves an HTML page where you can find two buttons, click on the button will send an Http request to [Random User API](https://randomuser.me/) which is going to respond with JSON file that includes random user data.
+It serves an HTML page where you can find two buttons, click on the button will send an Http request to [Random User API](https://randomuser.me/) which is going to respond with JSON file that includes random users data.
 After receiving data, our application is going to generate 9 user cards and render them on screen.
 The project is built with vanilla JavaScript, HTML, CSS.

 ## Getting Started